 Shopping for the right hitch mounted cargo carrier is more than just choosing any cargo basket-looking equipment.
 It’s more about functionality, so things like folding carriers vs. fixed shank carriers, capacity, and platform style need to be considered.

-Before we go into that, we have reviewed the best hitch cargo carriers of 2019 below.
+Before we go into that, we have reviewed the best hitch cargo carriers below.

 The Best 10 Hitch Cargo Carriers